Working 9–5: what a way to make a living. Well, maybe not anymore…

 Businesses across many different industries have proven that they can, in most cases, do the working-from-home thing very successfully.
 But although remote working has caught on more quickly than many anticipated, companies had no other choice over the past year.
 Now, they do.
 Which means employers will have some complex questions to consider as they lay their pathway out of the pandemic…

 Some employees will prefer the comfort of home, whereas others enjoy the buzz of an office setting and the boundaries of a commute.
 According to a recent global study by Slack, 72% of works would prefer a mix of remote and office work — with the remainder split evenly between wanting to work exclusively from home or exclusively from the office.
-As a result, we’re likely to see many organisations take an increasingly hybrid approach going forward.
+As a result, we’re likely to see many organizations take an increasingly hybrid approach going forward.

 However, this approach is not without challenges, and employers need to consider how a hybrid model will impact communications and processes.
 Companies will also need to find a new balance of how employees use the office and why.